our mission + vision

 - Increased social support

-If TRP participants have increased inter and intrapersonal skills, increased personal empowerment, and increased social support, they will thrive—living fulfilling and productive lives.
+If TRP participants have increased inter and intrapersonal skills, increased personal empowerment, and increased social support, they will thrive—living healthy, fulfilling, and productive lives.

 Meet our team!